-This is part 2 (ref part 1) of a two part blog series about EMI / RFI gaskets offered by Stockwell Elastomerics.
-Most EMI gaskets manufactured by Stockwell serve several functions; the first is to shield EMI emissions, the second is to protect a device from being interfered with by external emission (often referred to as susceptibility).
-Lastly, Stockwell EMI gaskets also perform the dual function of environmental sealing, protecting electronics from water damage from splashing, washing or rain.
+This is part 2 of a two part blog series about EMI / RFI gaskets offered by Stockwell Elastomerics.
+(See part 1.)
+Most EMI gaskets manufactured by Stockwell Elastomerics serve several functions.
+The first is to shield EMI emissions, the second is to protect a device from being interfered with by external emission (often referred to as susceptibility).
+Lastly, EMI gaskets from Stockwell Elastomerics also perform the dual function of environmental sealing, protecting electronics from water damage from splashing, washing or rain.

 The short answer is – it’s not.
 Silicone rubber, the polymer of choice for most conductive rubber products, is not inherently conductive however the raw compound can be densely mixed with very fine conductive particles.
 Since they are so densely mixed, the powder-like particles create an electrical path through the rubber.
 The silicone rubber still maintains its elastomeric properties allowing it to be compressed.
 There is some trade off with tensile strength due to the fill, but this is typically not a concern since EMI gaskets are used in a compressed state.